 In the case of non-resident companies which are not incorporated in the State, but which carry on a business in the State, the Revenue Commissioners must be given details in writing of:

-(Note that the conjunction "and" in this section should be "or".
-The wording of the statute could be taken to mean that companies are only required to provide such information where all three requirements have been fulfilled.)
+(Note that the conjunction and in this section should be or.
+The current wording of the statute could be taken to mean that companies are only required to provide such information where all three requirements have been fulfilled.)

 In the case of a company incorporated on or after 11 February 1999, these rules apply from the day of incorporation.
 Otherwise they apply from 1 October 1999.

 (Section 882 formerly specified that, in the case of a non-resident company which was incorporated, but not carrying on a business, in the State, the Revenue Commissioners were entitled to know:

 Sub-sections 4 and 5 of s.
 882 have not been carried over by the substituting legislation in the 1999 Finance Act.
 Sub-section 4 said that s.
 882 did not apply where the company had a 90 per cent subsidiary carrying on trade in the State.
 Sub-section 5 (a) said that ss.
 412-418 of the 1997 Act (dealing with group relief, profits or assets available for distribution, the meaning of “profit distribution” and “notional winding up”, limited rights to profits or assets, diminished shares of profits or assets and beneficial percentages) applied as they would for the purposes of Chapter 5 of Part 12 (group relief) if s.
 411(1)(c) were deleted (referring to resident companies).

 (Section 411(1)(c) was amended by s.
 78(1)(b)(ii) of the Finance Act 1999, so that it refers to companies which are resident for tax purposes in an EU state, by virtue of the law of that state.)
 Sub-section 5(b) said that “control” should be construed in accordance with s.
 432.